-You’re here because you want to start email tracking, and you need to know the best tool for the job.
+You’re here because you want to start email tracking, and you need to know the best email tracker for the job.
 Right?

 Well, you’ve come to the right place 😎